Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 ### Property Change Event

-Internet Explorer featured an interesting `propertychange` event, which you could attach to DOM elements and which would trigger each time a property of it would change programmatically.
+Internet Explorer featured an interesting `propertychange` event, which you could attach to DOM elements and which would trigger each time one if its properties would be changed programmatically.
 This could have happened via `setAttribute()` or via object property access.
 This allowed to create observed/instrumented objects for similar use cases you could use [ES Proxies](https://ponyfoo.com/articles/es6-proxies-in-depth) nowadays.
 All you needed was a dummy DOM element with `propertychange` event applied:

 ```html
 <div id="store"></div>